Track Attack Midget

 Discovering and enjoying Gatineau Park and the outdoors

-The program consists of two parts: dry land training in the fall, and ski training (first snowfall until snow melts).
+The program consists of two parts: dry land training in the fall (which includes roller skiing), and ski training (first snowfall until snow melts).
 To participate, skiers must be enthusiastic about skiing and committed to attending practices on a regular basis.
 The goals of the program are to improve technique, to develop endurance for the purpose of covering longer distances and to learn to compete.
 Racing abilities will be fine tuned.
 We ask that the participants be dedicated, determined, attentive and show a positive attitude.

 Chelsea Nordiq is a community-based ski club.
 To offer a successful program, we rely on volunteers.
 Each family will be required to contribute their time to the program.
 We ask for a minimum of 4 hours per family, plus help with our major events.
 We need coaches, assistant coaches; helpers for events; event organization, assistance at regional races hosted by other clubs, race coordination, etc.